MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMDeviceCollectionVariable.md

 ```

 ### -IsMask

-Indicates whether the collection variable value displays in the Configuration Manager console.
+Set this parameter to `$true` to indicate that the variable value is hidden.
+Masked values aren't displayed in the Configuration Manager console, the **Value** property on the WMI class **SMS_CollectionVariable**, or the task sequence log file.
+The task sequence can still use the variable.

+You can't unmask a variable once it's hidden.
+If you mask a variable's value, but then don't want it masked, you need to delete and recreate the variable.

 ```yaml
 Type: Boolean